 The racecourse is considered to be unusual and very complex when compared to most flat racing venues due to many loops, undulations and sharp turns.
 There are different starting points for different length races and some are peculiar.
 These include the 1 mile 2 furlongs "Craven Course", the 1 mile 4 furlong "Gratwicke Course" and the 1 mile 6 furlong "Bentinck Course".
 The starting point for the longest race, the 2 mile 5 furlong "Cup Course" is quite close to the winning post – horses travel outwards on the straight, around the loop and back.

-Goodwood is still growing in popularity even in 2017 with 5 days of racing that is considered by some to be the pinnacle of the flat racing calendar.
+Goodwood is still growing in popularity even in 2019 and 2020 with 5 days of racing that is considered by some to be the pinnacle of the flat racing calendar.
 This year is begins on Tuesday 1st August and runs until Saturday 5th August with 14 major races taking part across the festival.

 Date: Tuesday 1st August 2017

 Races: Vintage Stakes, Gordon Stakes & Sussex Stakes*

 Races: Richmond Stakes, Lillie Langtry Stakes & Goodwood Cup*

 Date: Friday 4th August 2017